luontola/specsy/download.md

 ---
 {% include JB/setup %}

 You can download Specsy from the Maven Central Repository under the [org.specsy](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.specsy%22) groupId.
-Specsy's tests are run using the [Jumi test runner](http://jumi.fi/).
-(The old 1.x versions, which are run with JUnit, use the [net.orfjackal.specsy](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.orfjackal.specsy%22) groupId.)
+Specsy 2's tests are run using the [Jumi test runner](http://jumi.fi/) - please refer to Jumi's documentation for instructions on how to run the tests.
+(The old Specsy 1.x versions, which are run using the JUnit test runner, use the [net.orfjackal.specsy](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.orfjackal.specsy%22) groupId.)
 The [source code](https://github.com/orfjackal/specsy) is at GitHub.

 Choose the right artifact based on your programming language: